dhammon/AttacksAndCountermeasures/textbook/05-OperatingSystemSecurity.md

 > [!exercise] Exercise 5.4 - Bypassing Defender
 > Using your Windows VM in Bridge Adapter network mode, you will demonstrate an AMSI patch bypass.
 > #### Step 1 - Test AMSI
-> From the Windows VM, start a PowerShell terminal and prove that Windows Defender is active by running the following command.
+> From the Windows VM, start a `cmd` terminal, launch a `powershell` process, and prove that Windows Defender is active by running the following command.
 The result of the command should result in an antivirus block.
 > ```powershell
+> powershell
-> echo “AmsiScanBuffer”
+> Invoke-Mimikatz
 > ```
 > #### Step 2 - Bypass Defender
 > Navigate to Rasta Mouse’s AMSI patch within GitHub.
 Copy each line/block into your PowerShell terminal one at a time hitting enter in between a few times.
 You can find Rasta’s patch code in the following link.
 > https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell#patching-amsi-amsiscanbuffer-by-rasta-mouse
 > Once all lines/blocks are copied, retest to confirm that the PowerShell process is no longer hooked into Windows Defender.
 > ```powershell
-> echo “AmsiScanBuffer”
+> Invoke-Mimikatz
 > ```
 > >[!tip] Tip - Troubleshooting Bypass
-> >You may need to start a fresh powershell terminal.
+> >Start a fresh powershell terminal.
 Also, use your imagination on what else you could do to break up the commands yet still bypass AMSI.
 > #### Step 3 - Test Other Bypasses
 > Pick another bypass method from the following link and test in a new PowerShell instance.
 Can you find another method that works?
 > https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell